ARM-software/lisa/README.rst

 Feedback, Contributions and Support
 ===================================

-- Please use the GitHub Issue Tracker associated with this repository for feedback.
+- Please use the GitLab Issue Tracker associated with this repository for feedback.
 - ARM licensees may contact ARM directly via their partner managers.
-- We welcome code contributions via GitHub Pull requests.
+- We welcome code contributions via GitLab Merge requests.
 Please see "Contributing Code" section of the documentation for details.